medikoo/webmake-coffee/README.md

 ### Source Maps

-Remember about _sourcemap_ option if you want to benefit from source maps:
+Turn _sourcemap_ option on if you want to benefit from source maps:

     $ webmake --ext=coffee --sourcemap program.coffee bundle.js